sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-SirixDB supports a lot of temporal axis: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
-We have already seen the `all-times::`-axis which iterates over a node in all revisions.
+SirixDB supports a lot of temporal axes: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
+We have already seen the `all-times::`-axis, which iterates over a node in all revisions.

-JSON instead has no notion of navigational axis, instead SirixDB provides custom functions:
+JSON instead has no notion of the navigational axis, instead, SirixDB provides custom functions:

 - `jn:future($item as json-item(), $includeSelf as xs:boolean) as json-item()*`: Function for selecting a json-item in the future or the future-or-self.
 The first parameter is the context item.
-Second parameter denotes if the current item should be included in the result or not.
+The second parameter denotes if the current item should be included in the result or not.

 - `jn:past($item as json-item(), $includeSelf as xs:boolean) as json-item()*`: Function for selecting a json-item in the past or the past-or-self.
 The first parameter is the context item.
-Second parameter denotes if the current item should be included in the result or not.
+The second parameter denotes if the current item should be included in the result or not.

 - `jn:all-times($item as json-item()) as json-item()+`: Function for selecting a json-item in all revisions.